Dynamical billiards: Lorentz gas, a.k.a. Sinai billiard

 The table of the Lorentz gas (also known as Sinai billiard) is a square with a disk removed from its center; the table is flat, having no curvature.
 The billiard arises from studying the behavior of two interacting disks bouncing inside a square, reflecting off the boundaries of the square and off each other.
 By eliminating the center of mass as a configuration variable, the dynamics of two interacting disks reduces to the dynamics in the Sinai billiard.

-The billiard was introduced by Yakov G. Sinai as an example of an interacting Hamiltonian system that displays physical thermodynamic properties: almost all (up to a measure zero) of its possible trajectories are ergodic and it has a positive Lyapunov exponent.
+The billiard was introduced by Yakov G. Sinai as an example of an interacting Hamiltonian system that displays physical thermodynamic properties: almost all (up to a measure zero) of its possible trajectories are ergodic, and it has a positive Lyapunov exponent.

 Sinai's great achievement with this model was to show that the classical Boltzmann-Gibbs ensemble for an ideal gas is essentially the maximally chaotic Hadamard billiards.

-Bouncing ball billiard
+Bouncing-ball billiard

 A particle is subject to a constant force (e.g. the gravity of the Earth) and scatters inelastically on a periodically corrugated vibrating floor.
-When the floor is made of arc or circles - in a certain intervall of frequencies - one can give a semi-analytic estimates to the rate of exponential separation of the trajectories.
+When the floor is made of arc or circles – in a certain interval of frequencies – one can give a semi-analytic estimates to the rate of exponential separation of the trajectories.

 Bunimovich stadium

 The table called the Bunimovich stadium is a rectangle capped by semicircles, a shape called a stadium.
 Until it was introduced by Leonid Bunimovich, billiards with positive Lyapunov exponents were thought to need convex scatters, such as the disk in the Sinai billiard, to produce the exponential divergence of orbits.
-Bunimovich showed that by considering the orbits beyond the focusing point of a concave region it was possible to obtain exponential divergence.
+Bunimovich showed that by considering the orbits beyond the focusing point of a concave region, it was possible to obtain exponential divergence.